nymea/nymea-docs/docs/plugins/basic-concepts.md

 #### Push button

 For devices that have a push button it is often required to press this button during setup to grant an authorization token to nymea.
 Using this setup method will tell the user to press the button during setup and continue once the button has been pressed.

+#### OAuth

+Some things, mostly online services, use OAuth to allow the user logging in.
+Using this setup method will start an out of band login process.
+During the first step of the pairing, the plugin fetches a OAuth URL from the remote service and redirects the nymea user to this URL.
+The user then logs in and upon success the user is redirected back to nymea containing the information required to obtain an authorization token.

 ### Combinations